kofta999/blog-api-nest/README.md

 Here's a high-level overview of the features I might want to implement:

 1. **User Authentication**: Users should be able to register and log in.
-You can use Passport.js with JWT strategy for this.
+Implemented, only refresh tokens and logout remains

 2. **Post Creation**: Authenticated users should be able to create a new blog post.
 Each post would have a title, body, author (the authenticated user), and timestamps for creation and updates.